zoometh/skos2excel/README.md

 file, optionally translating into an additional language, much like po2excel did.

-The reverse script (not written yet) will take the checked spreadsheet and recreate the thesaurus for importing back into Arches.
+The reverse script, `excel2skos.py`, will take the checked spreadsheet and recreate the thesaurus for importing back into Arches.
+It requires the original SKOS file as a base, and only adds triples, it never replaces or deletes existing them.
+The base file is considered to be truth.

 Install dependencies